-I've been working in web development and with clients for over ten years now & I've learned a lot of things.
-95% of the clients we work with we have had a great relationship with and we continue to long after them coming on board.
-That's because we are friendly, transparent, we tell it like it is and we know what the heck we are doing.
+I’ve been working in web development and with clients for over ten years now & I’ve learned a lot of things.
+95% of the clients we work with we have had a great relationship with, and we continue to long after them coming on board.
+That’s because we are friendly and transparent, we tell it like it is and we know what the heck we are doing.

-But occasionally you will meet someone who just isn't the right fit for your agency. and dare I even say could just be the proverbial client from hell?
+But occasionally, you will meet someone who just isn’t the right fit for your agency.
+And dare I even say, could be the proverbial client from hell?
 Occasionally expectations are skewed, and communications can break down.

-Jason Swenk, Agency expert says that there is no such thing as a bad client, only a bad prospect.
+Jason Swenk, an Agency expert, says that there is no such thing as a bad client, only a bad prospect.
 I think this is a bit cliche.
 Occasionally you will meet someone and later find out they have bounced from agency to agency, causing devastation as they go.
-It's always good to look for red flags, but thats another subject altogether.
+It’s always good to look for red flags, but that’s another subject altogether.

-Discalaimer: I'm not a lawyer, but we did have our website development contract drafted by a legal expert.
-Whilst its not necessary to do so, its a good idea, if you can to get a lawyer to draft you some formal, wordy TS & Cs, which you can simplify for each project.
+Disclaimer: I’m not a lawyer, but we did have our website development contract drafted by a legal expert.
+Whilst it’s not necessary to do so, it’s a good idea, if you can, to get a lawyer to draft you some formal, wordy TS & Cs, which you can simplify for each project.

-We value each client relationship highly and hope to foster a long and fruitful partnership with <you the client>.
-In the spirit of honest collaboration we feel it's important to point out what you can expect of us, what we are, and are not, as an agency.
+We value each client relationship highly and hope to foster a long and fruitful partnership with <you, the client>.
+In the spirit of honest collaboration, we feel it’s important to point out what you can expect of us, and what we are and are not as an agency.

 Made By Factory Limited are a company incorporated in England and Wales whose registered office is at 16 Blackfriars Street, Manchester, M3 5BQ.
 Company number 08647757.

-We agree that we will stick to the brief and deliver what we have proposed to you, adhering to industry best practice and webmaster standards.
+We agree that we will stick to the brief and deliver what we have proposed to you, adhering to industry best practices and webmaster standards.

-We will carry out all the tasks assigned to us in the project plan, and any work reasonably necessary or required to complete your project, including communicating regularly to ensure we have everything we need from yourselves.
+We will carry out all the tasks assigned to us in the project plan and any work reasonably necessary or required to complete your project, including communicating regularly to ensure we have everything we need from you.